O’Gorman Girls Golf team Searching for yet another state title

-SIOUX FALLS, S.D — From 2010 to 2019 the O’gorman girls golf team won 8 class Double A titles and are in search of another this season
+SIOUX FALLS, S.D.
+(KELO) — From 2010 to 2019, the O’Gorman girls golf team won eight class AA titles and are in search of another this season.

 “You just don’t have to think about yourself.
 Everything you do, every shot you take is for your team and if you get down on yourself it’s not really helpful for anybody and if you’re having a bad round and you wave to your teammates and act like you’re playing fine.
 So, it kind of helps when you know everyone around you is supporting you,” Sutcliffe said.

-“To take over from Rod Garrison who built such a succesful program was just such an honor and a priviliage and then obivusly to have it to my alma mater at the same time has been a real pleasure,” said Jansa.
+“To take over from Rod Garrison who built such a successful program was just such an honor and a privilege and then obviously to have it to my alma mater at the same time has been a real pleasure,” said Jansa.

 “He likes to call it in the red.
-If you’re angry how do you get back to blue which is calm and how do you just mentally make that switch or if you are playing well how do you continue to be that and just reconginzing whats going on around you,” McCormick said.
+If you’re angry how do you get back to blue which is calm and how do you just mentally make that switch or if you are playing well how do you continue to be that and just recognizing what’s going on around you,” McCormick said.

 “He’s not here to force us to do something and put pressure on us.
 He’s kind of here to watch us and guide us and make us the best versions of ourselves as a player,” Bender said.